Jean Segura Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9, the eighth-best in the league.

-- The Braves have a 3.48 team ERA that ranks seventh across all league pitching staffs.
+- The Braves' 3.53 team ERA ranks sixth among all MLB pitching staffs.

-- Braves pitchers combine to allow the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- Braves pitchers combine to surrender 25 home runs (0.8 per game), the fourth-fewest in the league.

-- Wright gets the start for the Braves, his fifth of the season.
-He is 0-1 with a 4.86 ERA and 17 strikeouts in 16 2/3 innings pitched.

-- The right-hander last pitched on Thursday against the Miami Marlins, when he tossed three scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.